 Could a purist quibble that because the soprano Kathleen Kim is Korean, and Madame Mao was Chinese, even the Asian-to-Asian casting is not okay?

-In the 1970s, African-American sopranos like Leontyne Price and Martina Arroyo (below) often sang the title role — a Japanese woman — in Puccini’s Madama Butterfly.
+In the 1960s and 1970s, African-American sopranos like Leontyne Price and Martina Arroyo (below) often sang the title role — a Japanese woman — in Puccini’s Madama Butterfly.

 Here is Arroyo singing Butterfly’s famous Act II aria, “Un bel dì.”

-Arroyo also sang the title role in Puccini’s opera Turandot, about a Chinese princess:
+Arroyo also sang the title role in Puccini’s opera Turandot, in which she played a Chinese princess:

-Leontyne Price, one of the greatest opera singers who ever lived, also was a famous Butterfly.
+Leontyne Price (one of the greatest opera singers who has ever lived), also was a famous Butterfly.
 Her she sings Cio-Cio-San’s Act II aria in a concert performance.